Consensys/permissioning-smart-contracts/README.md

 2. Following environment variables are optional and can be used to whitelist account and nodes during initial contract deployment
   - `INITIAL_ADMIN_ACCOUNTS`: The admin account addresses.
 Comma separated multiple addresses can be specified
   - `INITIAL_WHITELISTED_ACCOUNTS`: The whitelisted account addresses.
 Comma separated multiple addresses can be specified
-  - `INITIAL_WHITELISTED_NODES`: The enode URL of whitelisted nodes.
+  - `INITIAL_WHITELISTED_NODES`: The enode URLs of whitelisted nodes.
 Comma separated multiple nodes can be specified
 3. If this is the first time setting up the project, run `yarn install` to initialise project dependencies, otherwise skip this step.
 4. With these environment variables provided run `truffle migrate --reset` to deploy the contracts